alexhud1967/Led-Programmer-Serial-Print/README.md

 # Led-Programmer-Serial-Print

+This most recent code works.
+The file is called "LightCoder.001" and the breakthrough is documented there.

 More Work on the LED programmer.
 Mainly, a simple serial print to keep safe

 Run this big ass thing to see the first code I wrote, run.